MikeyBeez/Ollama_Agents/docs/testing_strategy.md

-# 🧪 AI_Functions Testing Strategy
+# 🧪 Ollama_Agents Testing Strategy

-This document outlines our approach to testing AI_Functions.
+This document outlines our approach to testing Ollama_Agents.

 ## Testing Philosophy